paganotoni/todox/Readme.md

 - HTMX for the frontend
 - Tailwind CSS for styling
 - SQLite for storage
+- Litestream to persist the data into CloudFlare R2.

 I have set a Makefile to setup and run the app.